Estimate your 1RM for bench, squat and deadlift using Epley and Brzycki formulas. Get exact training percentages for every goal | Calculator4U

 Epley: Most widely used, slightly optimistic at higher rep ranges.
 Default in this calculator.

-Brzycki: More conservative, works well for 1-10 rep ranges.
+Brzycki: More conservative, works well for 1 to 10 rep ranges.

 Lander: Similar accuracy to Brzycki, commonly used in research.

-Pro tip: For best accuracy, use a 3-5 rep max test.
+Pro tip: For best accuracy, use a 3 to 5 rep max test.
 All formulas become less reliable above 10 reps due to muscular endurance factors.

 Use this table to calculate your working weights for any rep range based on your estimated 1RM: